Home/Blog/Lifestyle/Food & Nutrition/20 Foods Rich in Vitamin C for Better Health and Wellness

 8. Cantaloupe

-A refreshing source of vitamin C, cantaloupe provides about 202.6 milligrams per medium melon.
-It is also packed with beta-carotene, which the body converts into vitamin A, supporting vision and skin health.
+A refreshing source of vitamin C, a medium cantaloupe provides approximately 202.6 milligrams.
+It is also packed with beta-carotene, which supports vision and skin health.
 Cantaloupe is a low-calorie fruit, making it a healthy snack option.

 9. Parsley

-A cup of parsley contains 89% of the daily value of vitamin C. It is also rich in flavonoids and antioxidants.
+A cup of fresh parsley contains about 89% of the daily value of vitamin C. It is also rich in flavonoids and other antioxidants.
 Parsley is often used in Mediterranean and Middle Eastern cuisines, adding a fresh, herbaceous flavor to dishes.

 11. Kale